 Dr Anitra Carr is an expert in vitamin C and pneumonia.
 She does medical research in the Department of Pathology at New Zealand’s University of Otago.
 She’s been measuring vitamin C levels in their pneumonia patients and most, indeed all the most seriously ill, have vitamin C levels that would diagnose scurvy.
 The same is true in patients suffering with ‘sepsis’, a bacterial infection which, like COVID-19, triggers a massive inflammatory reaction that kills people if it isn’t rapidly brought under control.
 That’s Professor Paul Marik’s speciality – saving the lives of sepsis patients in his ICU.
 “Almost all my sepsis patient we’ve tested have scurvy levels of vitamin C. My colleagues have been testing their covid patients in ICU and they almost all have undetectable levels of vitamin C – undetectable.”
 They too, like the sailors of old, are dying in their thousands of pneumonia and cytokine storm.
 “It’s not the virus that’s killing them but the acute inflammation.
 That’s why we have to use both intravenous vitamin C and steroids to bring down the inflammation.
 These people have a virally-induced scurvy.”
 He also gives anti-coagulant drugs because one of covid’s nastiest effects is blood clots in the lungs that make it hard for people to breathe.

 Massive inflammation?
 Disease-induced scurvy?
 These would be big clues for our black box detectives.
 The key, however, starts with an experiment in 1927 at Cambridge University by a Hungarian scientist called Albert Szent-Györgyi, who was later awarded the Nobel Prize for discovering vitamin C, highly concentrated in the adrenal cortex.
 The middle (medulla) of the adrenal glands in the small of your back make adrenalin, the fast-acting stress hormone.
-The outer part, the cortex, makes cortisol which is a fast-acting anti-inflammatory hormone.
+The outer part, the cortex, makes Cortisol has been nicknamed ‘the stress hormone’ as it is released in higher levels during the body’s flight or fight response to stress.
+Levels of… which is a fast-acting anti-inflammatory hormone.
 It also stores vitamin C. When stimulated by stress, or acute infection, the adrenals not only secrete the steroid hormone, but also vitamin C, raising blood vitamin C levels by about a hundred times more than normal.
 But if a person has run out of vitamin C that can’t happen.
 They’ve run out of defences.
 The body’s innate ‘fight’ doesn’t kick in and the person dies.
 So what doctors like Marik are doing by giving both vitamin C and steroid hormones that copy cortisol’s anti-inflammatory effects is in effect mimicking what the body would do if it had vitamin C reserves.
 It also makes sense of why animals that make vitamin C make a lot more when put into acute stress situations.
-A goat, for example, will normally make 15 grams a day - that’s 250 oranges worth - but when under stress can increase production to 100 grams a day.
+A goat, for example, will normally make 15 grams a day – that’s 250 oranges worth – but when under stress can increase production to 100 grams a day.
 Now that’s a long way off the ‘eat an orange to prevent scurvy’ zone.

 By now any black box detective would realise that the same rules regarding vitamin C for preventing scurvy in healthy people to those actively fighting a potentially life-threatening infection don’t apply.
 But why don’t our frontline doctors know this?